GoogleChrome/web.dev/src/site/content/en/learn/forms/validation/index.md

 Is there any difference from the demo before?
 Now insert your name in the email field and try to submit.
 You see a different error message.
 How is that possible?
-That's because the value you entered isn't a valid email address.
+You get a different message because the value you entered isn't a valid email address.

 The `required` attribute tells the browser that the field is mandatory.
-The browser also tests if the entered data matches the format of the type.
+The browser also tests if the entered data matches the format of the `type`.
 The email field shown in the example is only valid if it's not empty and if the entered data is a valid email address.

 ## Help the user enter the correct format